Gerrard's plan for Archer amidst Sunderland, Preston and Watford transfer links

 Archer has experience in the Championship after spending the second half of last season on loan at Preston North End, where he featured regularly, making 20 league appearances and netting seven goals.

-Archer returned to his parent club alongside Jaden Philogene-Bidace, who had been at Preston’s Championship rivals Stoke City, with Gerrard commenting on his early plans for the duo.
+Archer returned to his parent club in May alongside Jaden Philogene-Bidace, who had been at Preston’s Championship rivals Stoke City, with Gerrard commenting on his early plans for the duo.

 Most Popular